 Africa G20 Declaration: Let African Fossil Fuels Power Our Industrial Future

-As the G20 convenes in Johannesburg, the African Energy Chamber (AEC) ( ) calls for a fundamental reorientation of global energy policy – one that places African fossil fuels at the center of energy security, industrial growth and poverty alleviation.
-For too long, policies rooted in ideology have sidelined our continent's vast energy potential.
-The time has come to“drill, baby, drill” – responsibly, strategically and to meet the energy needs of hundreds of millions of Africans who still live in darkness.
+(MENAFN- News.Africa-Wire) JOHANNESBURG, South Africa, November 24, 2025/ -- As the G20 convenes in Johannesburg, the African Energy Chamber (AEC) ( calls for a fundamental reorientation of global energy policy – one that places African fossil fuels at the center of energy security, industrial growth and poverty alleviation.
+For too long, policies rooted in ideology have sidelined our contine’t’s vast energy potential.
+The time has come“to “drill, baby,”d–ill” – responsibly, strategically and to meet the energy needs of hundreds of millions of Africans who still live in darkness.

-Africa holds enormous upstream potential.
-The AEC's 2026 Outlook projects oil and gas production to reach 11.4 million barrels per day (bpd) by 2026, growing toward 13.6 million bpd by 2030 as exploration gains momentum in frontier basins.
-Africa is expected to account for roughly $41 billion in global upstream capital expenditure by 2026, driven by major projects in Mozambique, Angola and Nigeria.
-Licensing rounds underway or planned into 2026 – across mature markets such as Angola, Nigeria, the Republic of Congo, Equatorial Guinea, Libya and Egypt, as well as emerging frontiers including Namibia, Sierra Leone, Tanzania and South Africa – continue to attract explorers seeking new opportunities.
+Africa holds enormous upstream potentia’.
+The AEC’s 2026 Outlook projects oil and gas production to reach 11.4million barrels per day (bpd) by 2026, growing toward 13.6million bpd by 2030 as exploration gains momentum in frontier basins.
+Africa is expected to account for roughly $41billion in global upstream capital expenditure by 2026, driven by major projects in Mozambique, Angola and Nigeria.
+Licensing rounds underway or planned into 2026 – across mature markets such as Angola, Nigeria, the Republic of Congo, Equatorial Guinea, Libya and Egypt, as well as emerging frontiers including Namibia, Sierra Leone, Tanzania and South Afric– – continue to attract explorers seeking new opportunities.

-Speaking at the G20 Africa Energy Investment Forum in Johannesburg last Friday, South Africa's Minister of Mineral and Petroleum Resources Gwede Mantashe emphasized the country's approach:“Drill, baby, drill.
+Speaking at the G20 Africa Energy Investment Forum in Johannesburg last Friday, South Africa’s Minister of Mineral and Petroleum Resources Gwede Mantashe emphasized the count’y’s approa“h: “Drill, baby, drill.
 We have no legal restriction on oil and gas exploration and exploitation in South Africa.
 If we make a breakthrough on oil and gas, our GDP will grow exponentially.
-Our people will never breathe fresh air in darkness.”
-His remarks underscore that unlocking South Africa's fossil-fuel potential is critical not just for energy access, but for industrial development, job creation and national economic growth.
+Our people will never breathe fresh air in dar”ness.”
+His remarks underscore that unlocking Sout’ Africa’s fossil-fuel potential is critical not just for energy access, but for industrial development, job creation and national economic growth.

-The Chamber applauds the United States for its landmark $4.5 billion financing commitment to Mozambique's LNG project, demonstrating that G20 nations can invest in African fossil fuels responsibly and profitably.
+The Chamber applauds the United States for its landmark $4.5billion financing commitment to Mozambique’s LNG project, demonstrating that G20 nations can invest in African fossil fuels responsibly and profitably.
 This investment proves that upstream and gas projects can deliver long-term economic growth, energy access and industrialization across Africa.
-Yet far more financing at this scale is urgently needed to unlock the continent's full energy potential.
+Yet far more financing at this scale is urgently needed to unlock the contine’t’s full energy potential.

 The International Energy Agency must reset its projections.
-Current forecasts undervalue Africa's hydrocarbon resources and ignore the role gas can play in driving energy access, job creation and industrial capacity.
+Current forecasts undervalue Af’ica’s hydrocarbon resources and ignore the role gas can play in driving energy access, job creation and industrial capacity.
 The persistent stigmatization of fossil fuels must end.
-Transition rhetoric alone is insufficient: meaningful action requires aligned funding, supportive policy and genuine respect for Africa's energy priorities.
+Transition rhetoric alone is insufficient: meaningful action requires aligned funding, supportive policy and genuine respect for ’frica’s energy priorities.

 African governments are ready.
 Countries from Angola to Egypt, Nigeria to Senegal, and Libya to Mozambique are implementing reforms to attract capital through licensing rounds, stable fiscal terms and pragmatic regulation.
 We stand prepared to deliver enabling environments: local content development, cross-border infrastructure, and strategic partnerships to support long-term growth.
 But we need capital; we need technology; and we need a global financial system that supports development, not punishes it.